Safety Tips for Using Flea and Tick Products

 Take these extra steps to manage fleas indoors:

 - Vacuum daily, including carpets, cushioned furniture, baseboards, and the basement.
 Throw away the vacuum bag or thoroughly wash the canister after each use.

-- Steam-clean regularly, especially areas where animals sleep.
+- Steam-clean regularly, especially areas where your dog sleeps.

-- Wash pet and human bedding at least every two to three weeks.
+- Wash pet and human bedding at least every 2 to 3 weeks.

-- Regularly remove leaf litter and tall grasses and brush.
+- Regularly remove leaf litter, tall grass, and brush.

-- Remove plants that attract deer, which are big carriers of ticks.
+- Get rid of plants that attract deer, since deer carry ticks.

-- If it’s hard to find safe chemical control agents, consider using nematodes.
-These are microscopic worms that kill flea larvae and cocoons.
-Ask your pet or garden store for more information.
+- Trade chemicals for nematodes.
+These microscopic worms kill flea larvae and cocoons.
+Ask your pet or garden store for details.